deppensylvia/LeagueWebsite/README.md

 # LeagueWebsite
-Redesign mid-def wireframe of The League's website to make it more simple and direct for users
+Redesign lo-fi wireframe of The League's website to make it more simple and direct for users